melaniebrgr/learning-computer-science/00-everyweeks/2025/week36.md

 > I'm applying for a Front End Software Engineer role at Biotech/AI startup.
 For the interview I was told to "expect technical questions about the 1) React ecosystem, 2) modern JavaScript/TypeScript, 3) security concepts, 4) frontend best practices, and 5) system design and architecture decisions.
 You will not be asked to write code, but we may ask you to explain concepts given a code example."
 For each of the five topics provide 10 example questions number 1) a., b. and so on.
 Do not provide the answers yet.
 I will ask later to check the answers for each question.

+> - Be ready to explain CORS and how browsers handle cross-origin requests.
+> - Understand how authentication in frontend apps works (tokens, headers, cookies).
+> - Refresh on core concepts: state vs props, lifecycle/hooks, context, controlled components.
+> - Be able to explain these clearly with a simple example.
+> - Mention specific tools you’ve worked with (e.g. Redux, Tailwind, Jest, Webpack).

 ---

 At a Biotech/AI startup, the frontend will likely: